AviatrixSystems/Docs/HowTos/general_glossary.rst

 LAN (Local Area Network)
 ^^^^^^^^^^^^^^^^^^^^^^^

 A group of two or more connected computers in one small geographic area, usually within the same building or campus.
-LANs can be connected across larger distances by WANs (Wide Area Networks).
+LANs can be connected across larger distances by `WANs (Wide Area Networks) <https://docs.aviatrix.com/HowTos/general_glossary.html#wan-wide-area-network>`.

 Latency
 ^^^^^^^^^^^^^^^^^^^^^